Florida Golf, Reimagined

 Kyle Franz Golf Design

-Kyle Franz will lead the renovation of Pine Barrens, a previous mainstay on the World Top 100 list.
+Kyle Franz will lead the renovation of Cabot Barrens, a previous mainstay on the World Top 100 list.
 Kyle is an accomplished golf course architect, consultant, builder, and project manager with over 20 years of experience.
 Another familiar face to Cabot, Kyle worked with Rod Whitman to bring Cabot Links at Cabot Cape Breton to life.
 He has played a key role creating several of the most innovative and acclaimed courses featured in American and World Top 100 rankings, including Pacific Dunes in Bandon, Oregon and Barnbougle Dunes in Australia.
 Kyle acted as an onsite representative throughout the building of the 2016 Olympics Course in Rio de Janeiro, Brazil for Hanse Golf Design.
 Kyle’s project as architect at Mid Pines Inn & Golf Club won the 2013 Golf Magazine Resort Renovation of the Year Award.